proto-aiken-13/tp/docs/team/choonyan02.md

     - What it does:
       - Allows TA to mark or unmark a students attendance for a particular tutorial session.
       - This feature helps the TA to manage their students attendance record.
+  - Participation
+    - What it does:
+      - Allows TA to input a students participation points for a particular tutorial session.
+      - This feature addresses the need for a more detailed and granular view of students' participation and engagement in tutorials.
+It complements the existing attendance management system, making it a more comprehensive tool for educators and administrators.

 ### Enhancements Implemented